leanhanc/battle-of-the-meta-frameworks/readme.md

 - I will use SSR in all cases because it is the rendering pattern supported by all frameworks, enabling easier and fairer comparisons.
 - All sites will be deployed on a DigitalOcean Droplet to even the playing field.
 This setup also enables the use of React 18 streaming server components, which will be utilized when loading data from external sources.
-- Only frameworks that support React will be tested.
-Nuxt (Vue) and Svelte-Kit (Svelte) might be added in the future."

 ## Disclaimer